 Project 2 — Für Zwei

-Für Zwei is made up of a 12" vinyl record, turntable, and LCD monitor.
-When the vinyl is played on the turntable, visuals appear on the monitor and the user is invited to adjust the pitch, scratch the record, and even play it backwards.
-We programmed the vinyl to react sonically and visually to these physical adjustments.
+The installation is made up of a 12" vinyl record, turntable, and LCD monitor.
+When the vinyl is played on the turntable, visuals appear on the monitor and record react sonically and visually to physical adjustments.